 - 10% Utah tax credit (capped at $50,000)

 - ~30% Accelerated Depreciation (5-year MACRS)

 As the cost of solar energy continues to drop, utilities, states, and the federal government are reducing their subsidies.
-The State of Utah is currently considering phasing out their state solar tax credit.
-The Federal solar tax credit is stepping down beginning in 2020.
+The Utah residential tax credit will be reduced by $400 per year in 2022 to 2024.
 With today’s low-interest rates, this is an excellent time to install solar energy.